kelseymara/app-developer-internship-2023/SampleRegistrationForm/README.md

-# Course Registration Form Sample Project
+# Course Registration Form Project 💻📝
 This README highlights the journey of creating this form with the primary aim of gaining practical knowledge in HTML, CSS, and JavaScript.

 ## Form Functionality ✨